jskherman/website-tabi/content/gists/pi-in-the-library-of-babel.md

 +++
-title = "π to 3200 digits in the Library of Babel" description = "A guide to locating the 3200 digits of π in the Library of Babel." date = 2022-02-01 updated = 2023-07-17
+title = "📋π to 3200 digits in the Library of Babel" description = "A guide to locating the 3200 digits of π in the Library of Babel." date = 2022-02-01 updated = 2023-07-17